 Don’t be caught typing on a typewriter, using a computer that needs its own room it’s so big, using a cellphone that weighs 20lbs, watching film on a VHS, or not using social media.
 It’s old, it’s heavy, it’s slow, it’s tired, it lacks functionality, and it simply won’t cut it.
 Equip your company for the coming years: things are only going digital, moving faster, and happening in real-time, all with the patient consumer front and center.
 The only way to keep up with it is to jump on board so that by the time the next thing hits, you’re not obsolete, and your company is agile enough to adapt to change.

-The question to ask yourself now is can you afford to NOT use social media as a health, medical or pharma company?
+The question to ask yourself now is can you afford to NOT use social media?